 Bohol Bee Farm also has a gorgeous relaxed coffee lounge and bar to relax in.
 We really enjoyed the produce shop and ended up buying so many goodies (the honey is a winner) and locally made toiletries until our hearts were content.
 Our suitcases were bulging when we left Bohol Bee Farm!

 Our time at the spa was possibly one of my favourite afternoons ever.
 Yet another drizzly afternoon led us to an afternoon of pampering.
 We enjoyed manicures and pedicures, followed by a sunset couples massage with the crashing moody waves behind us – magical!

 Bohol Bee Farm has a number of beautiful swimming pools and decks to relax on.

 While it doesn’t have its own stretch of soft sandy beach, there are some nearby.

-There is also a wooden staircase at the back of the open air restaurant that leads down to a secluded deck on the water where you’ll find a bar and the dive school.
+There is also a wooden staircase at the back of the farm that leads down to a secluded deck on the water where you’ll find another bar and the dive school.

 Bohol Bee Farm: Essential information

 As I’ve written this, I truly wonder if I’ve managed to articulate just how much I loved it at Bohol Bee Farm.
 The atmosphere, the people, the beautiful setting, the room, the pools, the spa, the delicious food.. everything!